Tejaji-0/openseasame/README.md

 Power and low-power considerations
 The STM32L0 family is optimised for low-power operation.
 Firmware uses sleep and peripheral standby modes to maximise battery life.
 If you add peripherals or change the board, re-measure current draw and adjust wake/sleep behaviour accordingly.

+This repo also includes a 3d case with .step files

 Contributing
 Contributions are welcome.
 Suggested workflow:
 1. Open an issue to discuss larger changes or file a bug.